Russell-Loh-NUS/deardiary/README.md

 ### Instructions to start the server:
 1. Clone the repository into your local machine.
 2. Open Command Prompt/Terminal and run `mongod` to start MongoDB.
+Please see FAQ at the end of this document, if you are having trouble starting MongoDB.
 3. Open another Command Prompt/Terminal window and `cd` into the cloned repository.
 4. Run `npm install` to install the dependencies.
 5. Run `npm run dev` to start the NodeJS server locally.